LifeScopeLabs/lifescope-app/README.md

 The codebase is a single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile responsive design interface with javascript extensions.
 Written with plugin framework for features such as location tracking, webXR and web voice.
 The web code is containerizable inside a universal app framework Cordova.

+# Setup instructions

+Please go to the 'setup' folder and follow the instructions.

 ## [LIFESCOPE Archive App](https://lifescopelabs.github.io/etl.html#lifescope-archive-app)
 The current LIFESCOPE web app is deprecated and is being rewritten.